perryascott/qcar_RL/README.md

 learning_node_vel:
 Similar to learning node but more problem specific for the velocity task

+readData.m:
+used to read and plot bagData captured with ROS in real time.

 Testing:
 learning_node can be ran and the critic and actor loss every 10000 learning iterations will be shown.